 Purchasing Rock Climbing Holds

-We chose these children’s rock wall holds because they could be shipped right away, were highly rated and were pretty inexpensive.
+We chose these children’s rock wall holds because they could be shipped right away and were highly rated.
 We figured we could try them out and always return them if they did not work well.
 Not to mention, this kit came with a pretty sturdy climbing rope that we attached to the playset.

-These rock wall holds were also very easy to install.
+These colorful climbing holds were also very easy to install.
 My husband was able to add them to his rock wall structure within 30 minutes.
-We love when DIY projects don’t end up taking a long time!
+We love when DIY projects don’t end up taking a lot of time!

 Cons To Rock Holds

+- Size Of Hand Holds: not ideal for an adult but they are perfect for a child’s hand.
 My husband wishes they were a little larger, but our children seem to be able to easily use them.
-He secretly wants to have his own rock wall and these are too small for his hands.
+He secretly wants to have his own outdoor climbing wall and these are too small for his hands.

 As we have stated, our rock wall is attached to our playset.
 Depending on where you are putting your rock wall, you may need to build more of a structure to support your DIY rock wall.

 At first, my husband was just going to make ours a completely vertical wall.
 Luckily, he realized young kids would need an angle to be able to fully get up the wall.
-The wall angle made it so much easier for our children to climb up.
+The wall angle made it so much easier for our children to get to new heights.

-4. Cut 2 x 4 boards to the desired width (again, ours was 42” apart).
-The number of 2 x 4s that you use will depend on how much space you want in between the board.
+Cut 2 x 4 boards to the desired width (again, ours was 42” apart).
+The number of 2 x 4s that you use will depend on how much space you want in between the climbing boards.

-5. Cut more 2 x 4s to create your climbing rock wall for your children.
-Our small gaps between boards are about 1.5 inches to 2 inches apart.
+Cut more 2 x 4s to create your climbing rock wall for your children.
+Each board had a small gap between 1.5 inches to 2 inches apart.

-6. Attach all cut rock wall 2 x 4s boards to the two angled 2 x 4s using screws.
+Attach all cut rock wall 2 x 4s boards to the two angled 2 x 4s using deck screws.

-7. Draw a grid on the boards and put one rock hand hole every 10 inches to 12 inches somewhere in the grid.
+The easiest way to plan your climbing route is to draw a grid on the boards and mark the amount of holes you will need to drill.
+A good idea is to put one rock hand hole every 10 inches to 12 inches somewhere in the grid.

-8. Pre drill holes where you plan to attach holds.
-Drill and attach rock holds in desired spaces.
-We used a grid pattern to help use space out the climbing holds.
+Pre-drill holes with a drill bit where you plan to attach the holds.
+Drill and attach rock holds in desired spaces using 2.5-inch screws.

 As you can see in this picture, we measured across to put the rock wall holds on.
 We figured these distances would work for two children to climb up at a time if they wanted.
 Our wall holds are about 10-12″ apart and have worked well for even our youngest child.